Subpart A—General Provisions

 (3) Any agent or representative of any such foreign government unit or organization while acting as such.

-Minimal value means a retail value in the United States at the time of acceptance of $350 or less, except that GSA will adjust the definition of minimal value in regulations prescribed by the Administrator of General Services every three years, in consultation with the Secretary of State, to reflect changes in the consumer price index for the immediately preceding 3-year period.
+(1) GSA will adjust the definition of minimal value every three years, in consultation with the Secretary of State, to reflect changes in the Consumer Price Index for the immediately preceding 3-year period.

 Care, Handling and Disposition

 §102-42.15—Under what circumstances may an employee retain a foreign gift or decoration?

 Employees, with the approval of their employing agencies, may accept and retain:

 (a) Gifts of minimal value received as souvenirs or marks of courtesy.
 When a gift of more than minimal value is accepted, the gift becomes the property of the U.S. Government, not the employee, and must be reported.

 (b) Decorations that have been offered or awarded for outstanding or unusually meritorious performance.
 If the employing agency disapproves retention of the decoration by the employee, the decoration becomes the property of the U.S. Government.